FreeClimbAPI/Java-Make-A-Queue-How-To-Guide/README.md

 # Java - Make a Queue Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
+View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/make-a-queue#section-java).
 Specifically, the project will:

 - Makes a queue which can be used to enqueue callers